Clickworker Review: Why I Deleted My Profile After 1 Day

 Clickworker Company Profile

-Clickworker Gmbh is a German company founded in 2005 and based in Essen specialising in offering Internet data services such as filling surveys and entering data.
+Clickworker Gmbh is a German company founded in 2005 and based in Essen that specializes in offering Internet data services such as filling surveys and entering data.

 Work advertised through the Clickworker portal includes surveys, cataloguing pictures, editing, translations and research.

 Clickworker is a private company, therefore, limited information is available in the public domain (see Bloomberg's profile).

 You can find a short company profile on Clickworker's About Us page which summarises the key events on its timeline.
 As a brand, Clickworker was launched in 2011 with a user base of 150,000 Clickworkers.
 According to the website, as of 2014, the company profiles 700,000 Clickworkers.

 As an employer, it makes sense to outsource simple tasks to microworking service providers like Clickworker: they are cost/effective and have a low risk profile.